britters27/Oxford_Melbourne-Rainfall-Summary/README.md

 --------------------------------

-The output files can be found under 'out' the source script can be found under 'src' the raw data can be found under 'data'
+The output files can be found under 'out'

+The source script can be found under 'src'

+The raw data can be found under 'data'